sonos/torch-to-nnef/README.md

     # to nn.Module exported variable naming
     # the renaming_scheme is only useful if you intend to read generated
     # NNEF format else do not set it

+    dynamic_axes={"input": {2: "S"}} # follow onnx export convention with additional constraint
+    # that named dimension need to be single letter symbol (due to tract spec)

+    check_io_names_qte_match=True # may be setted to False in some rare case:
+    # if one of the input provided is removed since it is not used to generate outputs
 )
 ```